Contents of the Article

 Ahura Mazda, also referred to as Lord of Wisdom, is believed to be head of the divine heptad.
 The descriptions of the other six divinities often do not correspond to their sequential creations.
 Armati, as guardian of the enduring, fertile earth, and mother of all things, was the protectress of women.
 The other deities and their attributes are: Vohu Manah, Good Thought; Asha Vahishta, Right Order; Khsathra Vairya, Sovereign Power; Haurvatat, Immortality; and Ameretat, Wholeness or Integrity.
 Each worshipper could partitions the deities collectively or individually.
 Gradually each deity was believed to be the protector of each particular aspect of creation they were given other attributes by individuals who prayed to them; for example, Haurvatat water, and Ameretat plants; and many speculate this was the reason for Zoroastrianism becoming firmly established.

-With these beliefs and teachings Zoroaster began his process of separating the gods.
+With these teachings Zoroaster began his process of separating the gods.
 He taught these six great Beings, who were in fact the beneficent deities of the pagan Iranian pantheon.
 They were, according to Zoroastrian doctrine, were direct or indirect emanations of Ahura Mazda, strived under him, performing their various duties, to promote good and defeat evil.
 Collectively in Zoroastrianism they are known as Yazatas, “Beings worthy of worship,” or Amesha Spentas, “Holy Immortals.”
 Although the latter term never in the Gathas, it is thought that Zoroaster coined it to distinguished these entities revealed to him as beneficent from the generality of the pagan gods, who were evoked as “All of the Immortals” in the Vedas; because he vigorously rejected the worship of the warlike, amoral Daevas, particularly Indra and his companions, whom he considered as being of “a race of evil purpose” (Yasna 32.3).
 “The Daevas chose not rightly, because the Deceiver came upon them as they consulted, so that they chose the worst purpose.
 Then together they betook themselves to Wrath, through whom they afflicted the life of man” (Y 30.6).

 Here Zoroaster was describing the Daevas as false gods, who like Angra Mainyu, were wicked by both nature and choice, and were not to be worshipped because they represented conflict among men, luring them through their greed of offerings to bloodshed and destructive strife.
 A religious system which Zoroaster was instigating envisioned not only a new spiritual attitude but a cultural one as well.
 He not only intended to eliminate the worship of warrior gods, but the warrior too.
 Many Iraniologists think possibly this was the most difficult transformation the prophet attempted to make upon his society.
 The god Indra, the image of the ideal warrior who was pictured in the Rg Veda as being arrogant, strife-provoking, drunk on songs and soma but bountiful to his followers, from whom he demanded abundant offerings, was vivid in the minds of the people; he also was important to this warring culture.
 Here, a priest and prophet was trying to eliminate a powerful god; this must have caused quite a stir.
 Indra was not mentioned in the Gathas, but demonized as a Daeva in the Younger Avesta.
 His counterpart Mithra, in his warrior aspect, also is not named in the Gathas, but had a very old Yast dedicated to him, which indicates he was probably honored before Zoroaster’s time.
 It is recognized that Zoroaster’s objection to the natural cults of the time was because of their excessive worship of the divinities, perhaps this is the reason that Indra and Mithra was omitted from the Gathas.